seastar105/pflow-encodec/README.md

 # Environment Setup

 I've developed in WSL, Windows 11.
 I have not tested on other platforms and torch version.
-I recommend using conda for environment setup.
+I recommend using conda environment.

 ```bash
 conda create -n pflow-encodec -y python=3.10